HighwayFramework/highwayframework.github.io/source/team/index.md

 # Devlin Liles - Lead for [Data] and [Insurance]
 {% img left /images/devlin-liles.png %}
-[Devlin Liles][devlin] is a Principal Consultant at [Improving Enterprises][improving] and a passionate technologist.
+[Devlin Liles][devlin] is a Vice President at [Improving Enterprises][improving] in Houston and a passionate technologist.
 Devlin prides himself on staying a generalist, but his passion in development is data and its interactions.
 These passions gained him the recognition of [Microsoft as an MVP of Application Lifecycle Management][mvp] awardee.

 Since 2007 he has been presenting and teaching classes on software development practices and tools to audiences around the nation.
 He is a regular national presenter at user groups, conferences, and community events.
 He founded an internal Corporate Software Craftsmanship conference in Northwest Arkansas as well as led the Tyson User group for a year and a half.
 He has been involved in many conferences and events (Dallas TechFest, Houston TechFest, Houston CodeCamp, Houston GiveCamp, AgileDotNet) as a coordinator; planner; or just a helping hand.